 Incubator Farm Project: This project provides land, infrastructure, marketing resources, and farm business training for new farm businesses.

-Regenerative Farming Internship: This program is designed for those interested in exploring a future in small-scale vegetable production as well as anyone interested in learning growing skills for the purpose of homesteading, gardening, and feeding themselves and their community.
+Regenerative Farming Internship: This program is designed for those interested in exploring a future in small-scale vegetable production and agroforestry systems as well as anyone interested in learning growing skills for the purpose of homesteading, gardening, and feeding themselves and their community.

 Beekeeper Training: Through the course of this two year program, participants work side by side with experienced beekeepers to learn all aspects of keeping bees.